posmishka/linux/server/FTP.md

 FTP
 =============
-vsftp is not equal and should bv
+vsftp is not equal and should be updated

 # vsftpd

 *the case is using virtual users for chrooted ftp directories*